-- PMMC instrument measures only DC or average values. - Scale is linear. - Spring is used for controlling torque. - Damping torque provided by eddy current damping. - It has high torque to weight ratio, so accuracy and sensitivity is higher compared to other instruments. - In direct measurement, the PMMC measures up to a current of 50 mA or a voltage of 100 mV, without any external device.
+- PMMC instrument measures only DC or average values. - Scale is linear. - Spring is used for controlling torque. - Damping torque provided by eddy current damping. - It has a high torque to weight ratio, so accuracy and sensitivity are higher than other instruments. - In direct measurement, the PMMC measures up to a current of 50 mA or a voltage of 100 mV without any external device.